-Hopefully we’ve got our seeds ordered– or at least a list of seeds to order or purchase – and our heads full of the potential of this year’s garden.
-Which we all know is greatest this time of year.
-Oh the hope! *smile*
+By this time most years I’ve got my seeds ordered- or at least a list of seeds to order or purchase – and my head full of the potential for this year’s garden.
+Which we all know is greatest this time of year, right?
+Oh the hope!

 However… one thing I’m not is detailed.
-I could never be counted on to record what’s happening in my garden month-by-month like those sweet garden journals encourage.
+I could never be counted on to record what’s happening in my garden month-by-month like some of those sweet garden journals encourage.
 And believe me, I’ve tried.
-So I’ve come up with a system that is relatively painless and sort of records itself using the Organic Vegetable Gardening Checklist I created plus a simple gardening binder.
-The planning pages look like this:
+So I’ve come up with a system that is relatively painless and sort of records itself using the Organic Vegetable Gardening Checklist I created, plus a simple gardening binder.

 1. The overall design of my vegetable garden (which I shared here, too).
 It consists of: